GNOME/gnome-builder/doc/DESIGN.md

 Using the `IdeSymbolResolver` for the `IdeFile`, the IDE would call the method to get the location of a particular symbol by name.
-Then it can open that file using it's file loading subsystem.
+Then it can open that file using its file loading subsystem.

 ### How would a user add a breakpoint to the active debugging process.